ak77m/SimpleIPCamViewer/Readme.md

 #  Simple Video Viewer
-Pet project for working with IP cameras
+Pet project for working with IP cameras.
 To begin (and maybe finally) my APP works only with jpeg, with updates by timer

 What is all this for.